pixincreate/Automeet/README.md

 - Made `Ask To Join` button to work in a more specific way by making it wait `Explicitly` and finalised the code as of now.
 - Increased icon quality.
 - Added some Exception Handlers to handle errors(especially `IndexError` and `JavascriptError`) that occurred due to bad practices followed by the host.
+- Fixed the unexpected endings of `Sessions` after the first one.
 #